 Testing

-The SES was first tested in the 1.5 million liter, 10 m deep saltwater tank at MBARI to verify basic functionality.
+The SES was first tested in the 1.5 million liter, 10 m deep saltwater tank at the Monterey Bay Aquarium Research Institute to verify basic functionality.
 This also enabled adjustment of the LED light intensities for optimal camera exposure in water.

 After tank testing, the SES was deployed on the MARS (Monterey Accelerated Research System) cabled observatory in Monterey Bay, 37 km from shore at a depth of 900 m (Henthorn et al. 2010) [8].
 Cable interface electronics were installed in the SES battery housing to allow the instrument to receive power and data connections from the MARS network, permitting researchers to control the SES and receive images in real time.
-This capability proved to be invaluable as repeated cycling revealed an infrequent but serious flaw in the samplecleaning mechanism, causing the carousel to jam in a way that could not be corrected without recovery of the instrument.
+This capability proved to be invaluable as repeated cycling revealed an infrequent but serious flaw in the sample plate cleaning mechanism, causing the carousel to jam in a way that could not be corrected without recovery of the instrument.
 The SES was recovered and redeployed two more times on MARS before modifications to the sample mechanism were deemed reliable enough for autonomous deployment at greater depths farther from shore.

-Station M Deployments
+Station M deployments

-In June 2012, the SES was deployed at Station M, a long-term study site located 220 km offshore of the central California coast (Smith et al. 2013)at a depth of 3910 m50 m above the seafloor at 3960 m.
-This site has been the focus of a long program since 1989.
-Other instruments at the study site include a wide-area seafloor camera, a benthic rover vehicle, and traditional sediment traps.
+In June 2012, the SES was deployed at Station M (34° 50' N, 123° 00' W), a long-term study site located 220 km offshore of the central California coast (Smith et al. 2013) [9].
+A mooring held the SES at a depth of 3910 m, 50 m above the seafloor at 3960 m.
+This site has been the focus of a long time-series monitoring program since 1989.
+Other instruments at the study site include a wide-area seafloor time-lapse camera, a benthic rover vehicle, and traditional sediment traps.

 For the first Station M deployment the SES was programmed to process a sample every 12 hours.
 When the instrument was recovered in November 2012, it had processed a total of 304 samples, the expected number for the five-month deployment.
-Initial inspection of the images revealed times when the sample was completely covered with sediment, resulting in some images being almost totally dark.
-Because fully dark images obscured image interpretation, the sample interval was reduced to 3 hours for the second deployment November 2012, aiming to collect less material per image.
-When the instrument was serviced after another seven months, it had processed an additional 1,200 samples, stopping as programmed before the battery was depleted.
+Initial inspection of the images revealed times when the sample plate was completely covered with sediment, resulting in some images being almost completely dark.
+Because fully dark images obscured image interpretation, the sample interval was reduced to 3 hours for the second deployment in November 2012, aiming to collect less material per image.
+When the instrument was serviced after another seven months in June 2013, it had processed an additional 1,200 samples, stopping as programmed before the battery was depleted.

 The third SES deployment was the longest, lasting ten months from June 2013 until April 2014.
 A total of 1,420 samples were processed at 4 hour intervals, stopping only when the flash memory card filled.
-For the first two deployments, the collection time was equal to the sample interval (12 and 3 hr respectively).
-However, the collection time was reduced to only half the sample interval for the third deployment (2 hr collect, 2 hr standby), with the carousel in a flow-through position that collects no sediment for the remainder of each sample interval.
-These results are summarized in Table II.
+For the first two deployments, the collection time was equal to the sample interval (12 and 3 h respectively).
+However, the collection time was reduced to only half the sample interval for the third deployment (2 h collect, 2 h standby), with the carousel in a flow-through position that collects no sediment for the remainder of each sample interval.
+These results are summarized in Table 2.

+Table 2.
+Samples processed on first three deployments of Sedimentation Event Sensor